Donate

 Everyone needs nature, now more than ever.
 Donate today and you could help people and nature to thrive at the places we care for.

-Mullion Harbour located on the west coast of the Lizard peninsula, has been withstanding the Atlantic waves since the 1890s, when it was built by the cove's owner, Lord Robartes, in an attempt to create a commercial port.
-The harbour did not function well for larger vessels but it did work well to shelter the local pilchard fleet.
+Mullion Harbour located on the west coast of the Lizard peninsula, has been withstanding the Atlantic waves since the 1890s, when it was built by Lord Robartes, in an attempt to create a commercial port.
+The harbour did not function well for larger vessels but it did work well to shelter the local fishing fleet.
 Today it provides a haven for a few commercial fishing boats, outdoor activity providers, recreational boats and a dozen seafront properties.
 The Cove attracts around 80,000 visitors a year.

 You can read more about how we're adapting for climate change in our new report, A Climate for Change: Adaptation and the National Trust.